-This section sets out the Land Use Plan for the Airport that will be applicable in the period between an Airport Lease being granted and a master plan being approved.
+This section sets out the Land Use Plan for the Airport that applies in the period between an Airport Lease being granted and a master plan being approved.

 Developments on the Airport Site will be permitted only where they meet the planning objectives and permitted uses for each land use zone.